Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Jake McCarthy At The Plate

-- McCarthy has a double, a triple and four walks while hitting .170.
+- McCarthy has a double, a triple and four walks while batting .157.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.